top of page

-Born in the Galil region, Northern Israel, Ziv Taubenfeld started playing the clarinet as part of his primary school orchestra and continued with classical studies guided by Ilya Schwartz at the local conservatory of Karmiel.
-During that period, following the attraction to low sounds, the bass clarinet was added as a second instrument that soon became Ziv's main focus.
-His interest in improvised music (fooling around with the orchestras charts or diggin into jazz records) grew bigger after meeting the influential saxophone player Albert Beger who opened up a road that eventually led to further studies of the bass clarinet with Michael Moore in the Netherlands.
+Born in the Galil region, Northern Israel, Ziv Taubenfeld started playing the clarinet as part of his primary school orchestra and continued with classical studies at the local conservatory.
+Following the attraction to low sounds, he added the bass clarinet as a second instrument that soon became Taubenfeld's main focus.
+His interest in improvised music grew bigger after meeting the influential saxophone player Albert Beger, who opened up a path that eventually led to further studies of the bass clarinet with Michael Moore in the Netherlands.
+Amsterdam's improvised music scene turned out to be Taubenfeld's creative home for the coming years.
+This resulted in many collaborations, leading to tours and recordings that continue to this day.

-Moving to Amsterdam has encouraged Ziv to inspiring collaborations with a wide variety of artists from the city's improvised music scene and it's satelite musicians.
-Taubenfeld's main musical vehicle for few years was Bones, a trio he co-lead with fellow musicians from his home town, Karmiel.
+In parallel to his Amsterdam based activities, Taubenfeld developed his compositional concepts with Bones, a trio he co-led between 2015-2019.
 In 2016 Ziv was offered a Carte Blanche at the Bimhuis, Amsterdam, and shortly after got the invitation to present the music of Bones at the North Sea Jazz Festival, July 2017.
+This was followed by several European tours.
 The third album of Bones- Reptiles- was released in fall 2019 on NoBusiness Records.

-Other bands Taubenfeld takes part in include Kuhn Fu, Plots, CosJazzul and Xavier Pamplona Ensemble.
-Recent collaborations include Han Bennink, Ab Baars, Guus Janssen and Olie Brice among others.
+Other bands Taubenfeld takes part in include Kuhn Fu, ZYFT, CosJazzul and Xavier Pamplona Ensemble.
+Recent collaborations include Han Bennink, Ab Baars, Hamid Drake, Ada Rave, Wilbert de Joode, Frank Gratkowski, Guus Janssen, Olie Brice, Tobias Delius and Carlos "Zingaro" among others.